 Coleman families are not defined on all of weight space, whence the notion of the Coleman radius $p^{-r}$ of a Coleman family of finite slope $\alpha$, where $r$ is a rational number in the range $(-1+\frac{1}{p-1}, \infty)$.
 Gouv\^ea-Mazur \cite{gm92} gave a conjectural upper bound $\lceil \alpha \rceil$ for a quantity closely related to $r$, which was subsequently shown to be not valid in all cases by Buzzard-Calegari \cite{bc}.
 Wan \cite{wan} showed that this quantity is bounded above by a quadratic polynomial in $\alpha$.
 This should provide lower bounds for the largest Coleman radius $p^{-r}$ of a Coleman family passing through a form of finite slope $\alpha$.
-Since the radius of the Coleman family passing through the cusp form $g$ in \corref{main} is involved in defining its weight, as an application of the above mentioned compatibility, in Section \ref{lb} we obtain an {\it upper bound} for the radius of the Coleman family passing through $g$, when $g$ has slope in $[1,2)$.
+Since the radius of the Coleman family passing through the cusp form $g$ in \corref{main} is involved in defining its weight, as an application of the above-mentioned compatibility, in Sec. \ref{lb} we obtain an {\it upper bound} for the radius of the Coleman family passing through $g$, when $g$ has slope in $[1,2)$.

 Let $f$ be an eigenform of finite slope $\alpha$ such that $\bar\rho_f$ is irreducible.
-We end this paper in Section~\ref{serexmp} by giving examples of cases where the minimal weight eigenform $h$ associated to $\bar{\rho}_f \otimes \omega$ by Serre's conjecture does not have slope $\alpha + 1$.
-This shows that the constructions made in Theorem~\ref{main1} and Corollary~\ref{main} are of some importance.
+We end this paper in Sec.~\ref{serexmp} by giving examples of cases where the minimal weight eigenform $h$ associated to $\bar{\rho}_f \otimes \omega$ by Serre's conjecture does not have slope $\alpha + 1$.
+This shows that the constructions made to prove Theorem~\ref{main1} and Corollary~\ref{main} are of some importance.